enquirer/enquirer/README.md

 ### Load time

-Time it takes for the module to load the first time:
+Time it takes for the module to load the first time (average of 3 runs):

 ```
 enquirer: 4.013ms